-SECTION 3.
-This act becomes effective January 1, 2004, and applies to every trust or decedent's estate existing on that date, except as otherwise expressly provided in the will or terms of the trust or in the provisions of Chapter 37A, as enacted in this act.
+SECTION 8.
+This act becomes effective January 1, 2004, and applies to every trust or decedent's estate existing on that date or coming into existence after that date, except as otherwise expressly provided in the will or terms of the trust or in the provisions of Chapter 37A of the General Statutes, as enacted in this act.